necdetsanli/EyeRest/README.md

 EyeRest helps you actually follow this rule by:

 - Tracking time in the background.
-- Showing a subtle but clear reminder in the system tray area.
+- Showing a subtle but clear reminder on your desktop.
 - Letting you temporarily disable reminders for the current session when needed.

 ---